TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 });
 ```

-Then, you can use the previously defined client and access the context object:
+Then, you can use the previously defined client and access `context`:

 ```typescript
 "use server"; // don't forget to add this